-Francis Smith gave himself up to the police and was put on trial at the old Bailey for murder.
+Francis Smith gave himself up to the police and was put on trial at the Old Bailey for murder.
 It was decided by the judge that if the case were proven then he would be found guilty of murder and nothing less.
-The jury however, were sympathetic and gave the verdict as manslaughter but the judge was not happy with this and the jury was forced to revise it to murder.
+The jury, however, was sympathetic and gave the verdict as manslaughter but the judge was not happy with this and the jury was forced to revise it to murder.

 After passing the sentence of death Lord Chief Baron Macdonald reported the case to the King and the sentence was reduced to a year’s hard labour.

-After the trial a shoemaker, by the name of John Graham, admitted the he was the ‘ghost.’
+After the trial, a shoemaker, by the name of John Graham, admitted that he was the ‘ghost.’
 He had covered himself in a white sheet to frighten his apprentice for reading ghost stories to his children.

 The following ghost story, in time for Halloween, is taken from The Morning Post, 16th October, 1822.